-A broad description of Information Technology would include a reference to all devices and technologies used in the storage, retrieval, processing and communication of information.
+A broad description of Information Technology would include a reference to all devices and technologies used in the storage, retrieval, processing and communication of information: databases, hardware devices, software, commercial search engines like uPrice.co.za, and etc. therefore all fall under the umbrella of IT.
 Whereas computers and networks are the technologies most people associate with the term, “IT”, the phrase also applies to all media involved in communication (television, radio, the printing press, etc.).

 Being such an enormously broad field of influence and drawing on so many differing disciplines, several industries contribute to a well-functioning information environment, including: computer hardware, software, electronics, semiconductors, Internet servers and telecommunication transmitters/receivers/infrastructure.